jarasmar/CV/Readme.md

 Highly selective 12 weeks intensive coding bootcamp.

-- Focus on Test Driven Development, with an emphasis on pair programming and working in an agile way
+- Focus on Test Driven Development, with an emphasis on pair programming and working in an agile way.
-- Object oriented programming & software design
+- Object Oriented programming & software design.
-- Full stack web development
+- Full-Stack web development.
-- Experience with MVC framework patterns
+- Experience with MVC framework patterns.
-- Independent learner and problem-solver
+- Independent learner and problem-solver.
-- Ruby, Rails, JavaScript and React
+- Ruby, Rails, JavaScript and React.
-- RSpec and Jasmine
+- RSpec and Jasmine.

 Interested in this experience?
 I wrote daily notes and reflections of my journey in Makers in [this repository](https://github.com/jarasmar/Learning_Journey_At_Makers).